 Yes, i know.
-The first reaction is “oh, now they’re gonna tell us how to make fried potatoes” in a blog like pandespani, where our fans has been proven quite knowledgeable when it comes to cooking….
+The first reaction is “oh, now they’re gonna tell us how to make fried potatoes” in a blog like pandespani, where our fans have been proven quite knowledgeable when it comes to cooking….
 But even the most common recipes in this world, those that we theoretically know since we first touched the pan in the hob, have precious little secrets and some extra room for tips that will make them fantastic.
+Unpeeled fried potatoes ala French don’t lack secrets to get perfect.

-The particular recipe belongs to Mrs. Pandespani, a recipe that myself execute as it is quite similar to mine… well, a bit better (she’s got the talent… what can i say… every time I’m challenging myself to beat her but rarely do i succeed.
+The particular recipe belongs to Ms Pandespani, a recipe that myself execute as it is quite similar to mine… well, a bit better (she’s got the talent… what can i say… every time I’m challenging myself to beat her but rarely do I succeed.
 I do, once in a while, though!)

 1 kg potatoes (ideally Russet Burbank or Maris Piper or from Cyprus)